ogadarita/alx-low_level_programming/0x0D-preprocessor/README.md

 1-pi.h - a headerfile that defines a macro `PI` as an abbreviation of the token `3.14159...`.

-2-main.c - a program that prints the name of the file it was compiled from `
+2-main.c - a program that prints the name of the file it was compiled from.

 3-function_like_macro.h - a function-like macro `ABS(x)` that computes tje absolute value of a number `x`.